Mahesh100/Spring-Java-Framwork/README.md

 - In other words, by declaring all the bean dependencies in a Spring configuration file, Spring container can autowire relationships between collaborating beans.
 - This is called Spring bean autowiring.
 - The autowiring functionality has four modes.
+- These are ' no ', ' byName ', ' byType ' and ' constructor '.
+Another autowire mode autodetect has been deprecated.